qffdhruba1123/stremio_setup/COMPLETE_CURRENT_SETUP.md

 - **Configuration**: Needs to be configured with your Real-Debrid API Key.
 Other configuration options should be selected according to your preference.

 ## 🔗 [AIOStreams Stable](https://aiostreamsfortheweebsstable.midnightignite.me/stremio/configure)
 - **Description**: Consolidates multiple Stremio addons and debrid services into a single, easily configurable interface.
+As configuration can be a bit involved, feel free to use the config file below, you can add you own api keys after import.
-- **Configuration**: Needs to be configured with your Real-Debrid API Key.
-Other configuration options should be selected according to your preference.
+- **Configuration**: [Template File](https://github.com/qffdhruba1123/stremio_setup/blob/main/aiostream-template.json).
+Make sure to enter the required API Keys, including your Real-Debrid API Key.

 ## 🌊 [MediaFusion | ElfHosted RD](https://mediafusion.elfhosted.com/configure)
 - **Description**: Universal Stremio addon for Movies, Series, Live TV, and Sports Events.